-Michael (often the best and quickest source of information) also provide further details: "He (Harry) opened Mayflower Music, a retail shop, in 1900 in partnership with W. H. Austin.
+Holmes also provided me with further details: "He (Harry) opened Mayflower Music, a retail shop, in 1900 in partnership with W. H. Austin.
 In January, 1904 Flower announced a line of instruments named for his daughter May, that he would sell direct to dealers, but by February the agency for their distribution had been placed with JOSEPH W. STERN & CO.
 In 1905, "Mayflower" was all one word.
 One circa 1910 Mayflower guitar has been reported with a label marked "Flower & Groeschl."
 In 1912 LYON & HEALY announced that they had obtained the sole rights to the name and distribution of Mayflower mandolins and guitars.
 Later, in the 1920s, STROMBERG-VOISINET advertised a line of Mayflower instruments."

 To the Mugwumps listing, I would add "c.1897 to c.1910" to the third entry, as the 1901 catalog demonstrates that the brand was started at least that early, and not in 1904 (when apparently another announcement appeared).